 Texas A&M Forest Service works in partnership with the U.S. Forest Service to inventory forestlands in the 211 counties of Central & West Texas.
 This joint effort is known as Forest Inventory and Analysis or FIA.
-Every year since 2004, highly-trained foresters and resource specialists have collected data on an average of 2,500 plots placed throughout the region.
+Every year since 2004, highly-trained foresters and resource specialists have collected data from approximately 2,500 plots placed throughout the region.
 Data collected are used to estimate acres of forestland, numbers and types of trees, and the volumes and weights of those trees.
-This report presents results for the 2012 inventory, which is based on data collected from 2004 through 2012.
+This report presents results for the 2013 inventory, which is based on data collected from 2004 through 2013.